 A person who manages to stay sober for five years has a less than 15% chance of a relapse.

-Also, 80% of people will relapse before they recover from alcohol use disorder.
+Also, 80% of people will relapse before they recover from alcohol use disorder and withdrawal symptoms.

 Gender, however, did moderate the association between marriage and relapse rate.

 Whereas marriage lowered the risk factors of relapse among men, it heightened the risk for women.
 For women, marriage and marital stress were a risk factor for alcoholic relapse.

 What Are the Odds of Getting Sober?